sestaton/Pairfq/README.md

 **INSTALLATION**

 Perl version 5.12 (or greater) must be installed to use Pairfq, but there are no external modules required.
+If you have the program `make` on your system, it is advised to run these commands:

+    perl Makefile.PL
+    make
+    make install

-Just make the program executable and add it to your PATH.
+Updating is then as easy as repeating the install process.
+If you don't have `make`, or you want to move `pairfq` to a custom location, just make the program (found in the "bin" direcotry) executable and add it to your PATH.
+The problem with this second approach is that it is harder to keep updated.

 **USAGE**